Pawel-Zygler/webdriverio-framework/README.md

 próbowałem juz 4-5 rozwiązań, ale tylko udalo sie zredukowac severity, ale czasem wpada blad nadal

 SCENARIOS(todo):
+Change if statement to something smarter in buh - so it find a button that is out of stock, so it passes because it failed to click that button
-Adapt testData and headers in tests
+Adapt testData and headers in tests add a test that logs in from top menu button
 As a user I want to check if there are any sales - now As a user I want to log in frm top menu login button As a user I want to add size 7 shoes for Women.